-57. Cherry Case-bearer.
+- 57. Climbing Cutworms.
+Refer to special instructions in Section 79. - 58.
+Cherry Case-bearer.
 While the cherry case-bearer is a comparatively new pest, experimental work indicates that it can be controlled in the dormant season without injury to the trees.
 Proprietary oil and tar sprays used according to the manufacturers' recommendations and home-made oil emulsions at 8 per cent give excellent control of this pest.
 Most of the cherry case-bearers spend the winter upon the twigs of the outer three or four feet of the branches.
-This makes it essential that this part of the tree be sprayed thoroughly, as only those insects hit will be killed.
+This makes it essential that this part of the tree be sprayed very thoroughly, as only those insects hit will be killed.
 Great care should be exercised in spraying cherry trees with the heavy concentrations of oil necessary for control of the cherry case-bearer, particular care being exercised to see that cherry trees are in the dormant stage when the spray is applied.
-It will be well also to observe the usual precautions regarding oil sprays (see Section 22).
+It will be well also to observe the usual precautions regarding oil sprays (see Section 23).